 After excavation, comes the steel reinforcing throughout the pool.
 Tying the steel is one of the most grueling jobs you’ll ever see, as each and every bar is tied by hand.
 This will be blocked at least three inches above the soil, so the shotcrete can properly surround every bar of steel.
 All benches require steel, but the steps into the pool do not.
 Proper steel placement ensures that your pool will last a lifetime.

-The third phase for every pool and spa is the installation of plumbing for return lines, skimmers, main drains, light niches, and equipment placement.
+The third phase for your San Diego swimming pool construction is the installation of plumbing for return lines, skimmers, main drains, light niches, and equipment placement.
 In addition, spas receive their jet plumbing, and any additional booster pumps.
 If solar heating is requested, now is the time to mark out where you’d like the future piping to go (usually either on the house or on the ground racks—if you have any questions about placement, feel free to contact us).

 Some people ask us how we differ from the average pool company—this is one of the factors.
 Some companies still use gunite in their poor construction.
 Gunite is concrete and sand mixed on-site, which produces lesser PSI (pounds per square inch=strength) than concrete by itself.
 Another weakness of gunite is the inevitable rebound of the gunite that doesn’t adhere to the sides of the pool as it’s being applied.
 The rebound, being of lesser quality, usually is used in steps, benches, and even skimmers.
 In reality, the rebound off of the sides of the pool should be discarded.
 Using the rebound creates weak spots in the pool that can become hollow as the rebound settles.
 Even worse, the weak spots can deteriorate over time, providing easy places where water can leak out.
 Getting the formula correct can be difficult.

-If a heater is being installed, the next phase is a gas run.
+If a heater is being installed, the next phase for your San Diego swimming pool construction is the gas run.
 Now is a good time to plan for a future barbecue, fire pit, or fireplace.
 We can assist you in making sure any extra gas outlets are put in before any hardscaping or landscaping makes it virtually impossible to add these later.
 Make sure your supervisor is aware of any additional work you’d like done, so it can be clearly marked in your backyard.

 Plaster is the final step for your new pool.
 Plaster is a smooth material.
 This waterproof material covers the interior surface of your pool.
 During this phase, the plaster crew will install any interior fittings (i.e. rope anchors or main drains).
 The plaster will be complete in one day.